HL7/davinci-atr/input/pagecontent/OperationDefinition-member-add-intro.md

 **Implementation Requirements**

-Implementers are advised to read [Data Model Requirements](spec.html#member-attribution-list-data-model-requirements) to implement the Attribution list.

 The following combinations of parameters SHALL be supported by the server implementing the operation.

-* MemberId only - (Removes all attributions for that Member)
+* MemberId + ProviderNPI - (Adds the member and the attributed provider to the Attribution List).
-* MemberId + ProviderNPI - (Removes all attributions for the combination of Member and Provider)
+* MemberId + ProviderNPI + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
-* patientReference - (Removes all attributions for that Member)
-* patientReference + providerReference - (Removes all attributions for the combination of Member and Provider)
+* patientReference + providerReference - (Adds the member and the attributed provider to the Attribution List).
-* patientReference + providerReference + coverageReference - (Removes the attribution for the combination of Member and Provider and Coverage resources)
+* patientReference + providerReference + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).

 **APIs : Member Add :**

-POST [Base FHIR Url]/Group/[id]/$member-remove
+POST [Base FHIR Url]/Group/[id]/$member-add